 As mentioned before, deep vein thrombosis is a danger on flights, where travelers stuck in cramped seats for long periods of time are at greater risk for developing blood clots.
 Leave your skinny jeans at home and opt for less restrictive garments like Duluth Trading’s NoGA Classic Slim Leg Pants, which have the flattering fit of leggings but aren’t skin-tight, falling loosely around the ankles for maximum comfort.

 Don’t throw fashion out the window.
 When it comes to dressing for a flight, a lot of advice focuses on function.
 But dressing with a bit of style—while keeping conscious of comfort of course—could help you get a free upgrade.
 An anonymous source once told Goop: “On a Virgin flight back to Heathrow, I spotted one of the staff’s monitors that read, ‘Look for well-dressed people to upgrade.’”
 This won’t happen every time, but if you are hoping to get upgraded, it helps to look smart.
-Button-downs by Grayson are flowy but still look good once you disembark.
-For men, a classic, logo-free tee like this one from Everlane is comfortable without being restrictive and will let you blend in anywhere.
+The Drapey Square Shirt from Everlane is flowy but still look good once you disembark.
+For men, their classic, logo-free tee is comfortable without being restrictive and will let you blend in anywhere.

 The Perfect Plane Outfit for Women